 7. Include images in the body of the email.

 If you can format your e-newsletter with a nice layout and images, definitely go for it.
 A lot of big art websites send out very nice looking newsletters about once a month, and there’s no real reason individual artists can’t do the same.
+And, as an artist, you should have plenty of artwork images, work-in-progress photos, studio shots, and other imagery that people will be interested in seeing.

 Finally, here’s one last bit of advice for those of you just starting out: